 It’s been a long time since my last post.
 Mea culpa.
-Perception of time changes once our mortal coil has been shuffled off.
+The perception of time changes once your mortal coil has been shuffled off.
 I’ve been online for a little over a year, but one out of the 413 since my demise does not make for much of a habit.

 Yet I’ve not been idle.
-I did some wandering in the American Antipodes.
-While there I had occasion to spend time with another of my significant books.
+I did some wandering in the American Antipodes, where I had occasion to spend time with another of my significant books.
 The book, if we’re choosing only one.
-Venerated far more widely than those I described in my previous post, this one dates from my own era.
+Venerated far more widely than those I described in my previous post, this one dates from shortly after my own lifetime.
 It’s old.
 These days it’s usually kept out of sight, well away from the dangerous and the profane.
 For this viewing it was brought forth from its tabernacle, encased in a transparent reliquary, guarded by a hovering acolyte.
 The lighting was reverentially low.
-Admittance into its presence was restricted to only a few of the waiting faithful at a time.
+Admittance into its presence was restricted to only a few of the faithful at a time.

-Those other books were written about me, but this one is my work.
+The other two books were written about me, but this one is my work.
 Never mind what the title page says, you and I know better.

 The book is of course the First Folio, the earliest published collection of thirty-six of my plays, printed in 1623 by Isaac Jaggard in collaboration with bookseller Edward Blount.